 There are few professions as important and satisfying as teaching.
 Successful completion of this course gives you the ideal springboard into a worthwhile career: a PGCE, Qualified Teacher Status, 60 credits at masters level and substantial practical experience.

-The School Direct route is a popular choice for students who would like to secure a role in the network of schools where they train and we pride ourselves on producing highly employable graduates.
+The Provider-Led, School-based route is a popular choice for students who would like to secure a role in the network of schools where they train and we pride ourselves on producing highly employable graduates.
 Ofsted said: “Many trainees gain teaching posts before they finish their training and almost all have obtained a teaching post within a very short time of leaving the University.”

 In a profession with lots of opportunities for career progression, we also give you a stepping stone towards a masters degree.
 With your 60 credits at masters level, you can ‘fast track’ to stage two of a masters degree and accelerate your professional development.
 Our MA Education is an excellent option, especially if you have your sights set on more senior roles such as head teacher or deputy head teacher.

-As a newly qualified teacher or trainer, you can also benefit from the University’s continuing support as you take your career forward.
+As an early career teacher, you can also benefit from the University’s continuing support as you take your career forward.
 We offer a range of resources, subject updates, events, conferences and development opportunities to ease your transition into professional practice.

 Additional information about your studies